LorenzCK/SimpleStupidShortcode/readme.txt

 License: MIT
 License URI: https://github.com/LorenzCK/SimpleStupidShortcode/blob/master/LICENSE

-The simplest and most flexible way to embed images or generate links in Wordpress.
+The simplest and most flexible way to embed images or put internal links in Wordpress.
 Shortcodes to finally ditch all absolute paths and fixed sizes.

 == Description ==